 First, always double-check the bitcoin receive address on your hardware wallet.
 A malicious browser attachment could replace a receive address, causing you to send bitcoin to the wrong person.
 Bitcoin transactions are irreversible, so your coins would be lost.

-Second, never type your seed phrase into a browser, even if your computer prompts you to do so.
-Fake notifications are easy to create and difficult to spot if done well.
 Think of it as similar to email.
 If you receive a random email asking you to verify your bank account password, you should be suspicious.
 Go directly to the bank website and log in there, instead of via email link.
 You should be equally suspicious if your browser or wallet prompts you to enter your seed phrase.
 Most never will.

 With a browser, basic security measures mean that you shouldn't be downloading and installing random extensions then blindly following prompts that give them access to your computer.
 There have been many instances of malicious extensions in the past, and there will continue to be more in the future.
 This problem is not going away, and it's not limited to Bitcoin.